entity-framework-database-first

 These classes are marked as partial, which allows us to extend them without touching the generated code, which is a good practice.

-Re-generating the model after changes in the database
+Re-generating the model after database changes

-The flag --force overwrites existing files.
+The --force flag overwrites existing files.